vvrs/iglsynth/docs/source/util.rst

 are included in the sub-graph.

-.. autoclass:: iglsynth.util.graph.SubGraph
+.. autoclass:: SubGraph
-    :noindex:
     :members:

-.. note:: :class:`Sub-Graph` is a derived class from :class:`Graph`.
+.. note:: :class:`SubGraph` is a derived class from :class:`Graph`.
 All member functions and properties of
     :class:`Graph` class apply to :class:`SubGraph`.